top of page

 The Dynamic Nature of Short-term, Intermediate, and Long-term Network Participants

-A comprehensive and dynamic safety network must account for the varying levels of participation that individuals can commit to over time.
-Some participants may only be available for short-term involvement, providing immediate safety and support while the family navigates a crisis.
+A comprehensive and dynamic safeguarding network must account for the varying levels of participation that individuals can commit to over time.
+Some participants may only be available for short-term involvement, providing immediate safeguarding and support while the family navigates a crisis.
 Others may serve in an intermediate role, helping sustain the family’s well-being as it transitions from crisis to stability.
-Finally, long-term network participants are those willing and able to remain committed to the safety and well-being of the family for the long haul, often continuing their involvement even after CPS is no longer engaged.
+Finally, long-term network participants are those willing and able to remain committed to the safeguarding and well-being of the family for the long haul, often continuing their involvement even after CPS is no longer engaged.
 Recognizing and planning for these varying levels of participation is crucial for building a network that evolves alongside the family’s needs.
 This flexibility ensures the network adapts as participants' availability or capacity changes without losing effectiveness.
-A dynamic safety network thus becomes a living system that can respond to short-term crises, ensure intermediate stability, and provide long-term security.
+A dynamic safeguarding network thus becomes a living system that can respond to short-term crises, ensure intermediate stability, and provide long-term security.

 The Limitations of Traditional Child Welfare Practices